zognin/tp/docs/DeveloperGuide.md

        <br> Expected: No order is added.
 Error details shown in the result display box.

 1. Adding an order ingredient
     1. Prerequisites: Order list shows at least 1 order and at most 3 orders.
+The first order in the list does not have rice (in grams) as one of its ingredients.
     1. Test case: `add-oi 1 in/Rice iq/400 iu/g`
        <br> Expected: The new ingredient is added to the first order.
        Details of the new ingredient and the edited order are shown in the result display box.